-Rock climbers are often accused of having chicken legs.
-The typical built of a rock climber consists of wide latissimus dorsi, strong forearms and juicy biceps.
-The quadriceps, hamstrings and glutes are usually quite undeveloped compared to the torso.
-Slim legs are a requirement of the sport.
-When you are rock climbing you constantly have to lift your bodyweight and having a pair of tree trunk legs will limit your flexibility as well as fatigue you much faster.
+The typical built of a rock climber consists of wide lats, strong forearms and juicy biceps.
+The quadriceps, hamstrings, glutes, chest and triceps are usually undeveloped.
+Undoubtedly, slim legs make the activity easier.
+When you are climbing, you constantly pull yourself up and hang.
+A pair of tree trunk legs will fatigue you quickly and limit your flexibility.

 Should rock climbers squat?

-As a rock climber you are not required to squat obviously but this doesn’t mean that you shouldn’t.
+As a rock climber, you are not required to squat, but this doesn’t mean that you shouldn’t.
 Squatting does not equal tree trunk legs despite what the uninformed people think.
 The fact that you squat does not mean that you will need a new pair of jeans every two months.

-However, even if you were to perform crazy volume squat routines such as Smolov or the 20-rep squat program, your legs will not grow as much as you think unless you are eating a lot and taking steroids.
+Even if you were to perform a crazy amount of volume, your legs will not grow as much as you think unless you are eating a lot and/or taking steroids.

 It’s all about diet, isn’t it?